Introduction to the Foodtourist Top Fifty Cookbooks

 There are two great cookbooks that were written at similar times and within a short distance of each other for a very similar purpose.
 One was the famous La Cuisine du Comté de Nice by the mayor of Nice, Jacques Médecin and the other was Simple French Food by American expatriate Richard Olney who lived along the coast near the town of Bandol.
 The purpose, clearly stated in each book, was a concern about the disappearing culinary traditions of the region.

-You can read a more detailed review by clicking on the link below:
+You can read a more detailed review of this Foodtourist Top Fifty entry by clicking on the link below:

 Simple French Food by Richard Olney